Projective and anomalous representations of categories and their linearizations: The twisted group algebra as a Kan extension

 and we can look for a universal completion of it of the form

 where universality means that, if a completion of the form

 is given, then \eqref{eq:completion-B} uniquely factorizes as

 where as usual uniqueness is up to homotopies that are unique up to higher homotopies, etc. The universal diagram \eqref{eq:right-kan}, if it exists, is called the \emph{right Kan extension} of $J_\alpha$ along the terminal morphism $\mathbf{B}G\to \ast$. as usual when dealing with universal properties, the right Kan extension, if it exists, is unique. \begin{lemma} The right Kan extension \eqref{eq:right-kan} exists. \end{lemma} \begin{proof} The category $\mathbf{B}G$ is small and $2\Vect_\K$ is complete.
 These conditions are sufficient to ensure the existence of right Kan extensions, see, e.g. \cite{maclane} for the classical case and \cite{htt} for the higher categorical version. \end{proof} \begin{lemma} Let $A$ be the right Kan extension \eqref{eq:right-kan}.
-Then we have an equivalence of categories
+Then we have an equivalence { between the category of lax homotopy commutative diagrams of the form